roundhousedesigns/calendario/README.md

 -   ~~Allow month cells to expand vertically~~
 -   ~~Post Area to Popup~~

+## Questions

+-   Do we actually want to block dragging/dropping on past dates + future? (currently allowed)

 ## Don't Forget

 -   Permissions checks: non-admins can only edit/delete their posts